×

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "One time I developed a very sore tooth.
 I was able to make an appointment for that same day, the dentist was very efficient (and spoke English).
-And the cost was about 12% compared to the same procedure in the U.S. I was impressed," wrote an expat living in Tenerife.
+And the cost was about 12% compared to the same procedure in the U.S. I was impressed," said one expat.

 Are healthcare and health insurance expensive in Spain?

 "Healthcare in Spain is generally considered to be of a high quality and is available to all citizens and legal residents.
 The cost of healthcare in Spain is largely dependent on the type of insurance coverage that is chosen.
 Public health insurance is available to all citizens and legal residents and is generally quite affordable.
 Private health insurance is also available and can be more expensive, but it often provides more comprehensive coverage.
-In general, health insurance in Spain is not overly expensive, but it is important to compare different plans to find the best coverage for your needs," remarked one expat living in Spain.
+In general, health insurance in Spain is not overly expensive, but it is important to compare different plans to find the best coverage for your needs," commented one expat who moved to Spain.

 What are emergency services like in Spain?